blacklizard/Hackintosh-Opencore-Guide-HP8300-SFF-i5-3470-Catalina/README.md

-# Hackintosh Opencore 0.5.6 Installation Guide for HP8300 SFF i5 3470 - Catalina
+# Hackintosh Opencore 0.5.7 Installation Guide for HP8300 SFF i5 3470 - Catalina

 ![System Info](images/system.png)

 ### This guide is not intended for beginner
+### For Opencore 0.5.6 please refer to branch `oc-0.5.6`

 ### Hardware